Hash-Studios-LLC/DevelopmentDocumentation/docs/udon/hashstudiosportalpicker.md

 # Installing Hash Studios Portal Picker

-Meet Hash Studios Portal Picker, a Unity UdonSharp Prefab.
-This tool streamlines virtual navigation by allowing users to select worlds, view key details, and create portals for easy access.
-A significant advancement for world creation, it consolidates world information and enhances interconnectivity.

 :::warning
 **Version:** This guide is for Unity 2022.3.6f1.
 The steps may be different in future versions of Unity.
 :::

 :::danger
 There seems to be an error of not being able to add more than 13 worlds.
-We are looking into it, but if you see this issue, please report it to us so we can keep note and remember this detail.
+We are looking into it, but if you still see this issue, please report it to us so we can keep note and remember this detail.
 :::

 :::tip
 **Important:** You cannot test this prefab in Unity and it must be tested in a VRChat Scene due to limitations of blueprint IDs and Udon.
 :::

+Meet Hash Studios Portal Picker, a Unity UdonSharp Prefab.
+This tool streamlines virtual navigation by allowing users to select worlds, view key details, and create portals for easy access.
+A significant advancement for world creation, it consolidates world information and enhances interconnectivity.

 <br/>